Dashtop mobile: Mobile issues

 Mobile technology is evolving fast, and in the 2007 NEXTcomm opening keynote in Chicago, Ed Zander, then CEO of Motorola, noted "Today it's about fast, affordable broadband Internet.
 Tomorrow I believe it's about wireless and broadband media platforms.
 And we as an industry have to work together, software and platforms, the content players and the carriers, as well as the equipment suppliers like ourselves, to bring this vision of this broadband media platform to a reality."

 At the same NXTcomm conference, Verizon Chairman and CEO Ivan Seidenberg also proclaimed, "We have barely begun to imagine all the ways that rich graphics, two-way broadband and virtual reality will transform medicine, education and creative industries.
 This surge in visual, interactive content – delivered to any screen, anytime, anywhere – has changed our industry forever."

 The recall of lithium-ion battery for laptops in 2006, and the emerging safety issue concerning portable handheld devices, like iPOD.

+Market developments

+Dashtop mobile equipment market will be led by GPS navigators for a while, but there will come a turning point when GPS navigation leans more toward tracking and will marry GPS data and mobile web to generate location-based services (LBS).
+In support of this view, location-based services are a "cornerstone" of Nokia's Internet strategy, Chief Executive Officer Olli-Pekka Kallasvuo said on October 1, 2007.

+"Handset makers led by Nokia Oyj will sell 48 percent more GPS-equipped phones this year than last, according to researcher iSuppli.
+Consumers also will find navigation systems available in more new cars, giving them little reason to pay $250 or more for units from Garmin or TomTom, said consultant Blair Swedeen," said Bloomberg News on November 15, 2007.

+Carmakers are also buying navigation displays from parts companies such as Denso Corp. and building them into the dashboard at the factory.
+More than 7 percent of new cars and light trucks sold in 2006 had built-in GPS, up from about 6 percent in 2005, according to Ward's Automotive Yearbook.

+Mobile-phone makers are working with carmakers to turn cell phones into the focal point for providing functions such as navigation and music in the car, said Canalys's Jones.

+"By 2015, the handset will be the natural server, the one device that's got everything," said Jones.
+"Portable navigation devices are a dangerous place to be if that's all you're doing."

+Nokia, Samsung Electronics, Motorola. and other handset makers will sell 162 million GPS phones in 2007, dwarfing the 20 million GPS units Garmin and TomTom have forecast they will sell combined, according to iSuppli, a leading market researcher in California.
+It shows a spatial shift of GPS navigation to mobile handsets, and the next spatial shift points to the dashtop centers due to the widespread legal bans of mobile handsets while driving.